 - Fang: How so?

 Master Bei: Two things come collectively to make a meal.
 Fresh meals, old dishes.
-By its very nature, beginning in the discipline, finishing in the shithouse, food comes and is going.
+Food arrives and goes by its very nature, beginning in the discipline and finishing in the shithouse.
 But dishes, even those of the richest king, must close for scores of years.
 They ask for nurture by way of the gentlest and most caring fingers.
 People are rarely made sad for long by way of a bad meal.
-But the breaking of a single treasured dish could make them burst into tears.
+But breaking a single treasured dish could cause them burst into tears.
 Our dishes are royal treasures.
-They have to be scrubbed, polished, dried, stacked with the best care.
-A gleaming metal brazier, a lovely porcelain plate, a sensitive teapot with a spout like an elephant’s trunk, a filigreed tray for serving skinny-sliced meats—these are the real riches of the kitchen, as the spouse is the real wealth of any family.
-Further, cleanliness, as we will recognize, is godliness.
-And cleanliness in the kitchen is the dishwasher area, which starts offevolved his work in a mire of dust and grease, half-masticated bones and food-encrusted platters, and emerges positive resplendent from a hurricane of steam and suds.
-It is he who units the standard for those around him, and so it’s constantly the keenest and the sharpest lads who are entrusted with this sacred undertaking.
-All dwelling creatures devour.
-But the handiest people consume on dishes.
-Therefore, dishwashing is verily the essence of what it way to be human.
+They must be scrubbed, polished, dried, and stacked with the best care.